-In addition, the title of Kurt's original mission in MDK is 'Mission: Deliver Kindness'
+In addition, the title of Kurt's original mission in MDK is 'Mission: Deliver Kindness', according to the manual.

-The installer background for PC even made fun of this, by showing Kurt in a nosdive pose with dozens of possible meanings for "MDK" writtem in Matrix Style
+The installer background for PC even made fun of this, by showing Kurt in a nosedive pose with dozens of possible meanings for "MDK".
+The most prominent was Murder Death Kill.

 Also Kurt can find a faster firing Chaingun with limited ammunition